Vancouver Internet

 Rogers Xfinity Internet

 Rogers now operates the former Shaw network in Vancouver.
 Check Rogers if TELUS PureFibre is not available, if your building already has strong coax wiring, or if a bundle lowers your total cost.
-Treat Rogers fibre-powered or symmetrical claims as address-specific until the Rogers checker confirms them for your home.
-On standard cable plans, downloads can be fast, but uploads are usually much lower than fibre.
+Rogers Vancouver wording now mentions download speeds up to 2 or 2.5 Gbps, but the exact plan and upload speed still depend on the address checker.

 Advantages